2lach/dotbot/README.md

 I built it mostly for my own needs so dotbot should work fine on any unix based system, probably not on windows.

+# THIS REPO IS DEPRECATED
+newer fancier version can be found at [Dotbot](https://github.com/stefanlachmann/dotbot)